poechlauerbe/F1-app/README.md

 - add results of old races
 - add countdown to next race
 - errorhandling with EJS

+### Data management / API management - open
+- how to store data from the api?
+- how to update data?
+- which database?
+- how to get sessions keys?
+- how to set up to get data?
+- how to connect data?
+- change update process to not calculate everything in the browser
+- change update process to only process updated values and not recalculate everything (faster)

 ### Drivers - open
 - add teamcolors